AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

 This idea was first explored by Li and Pan @jiayuIsoperimetricProblemRiemannian2023a, where they formalized the necessary conditions on the ambient manifold in terms of conformal vector fields.
 They also derive a number of key properties for a conformal vector fields satisfying their conditions.
 In this section we will rewrite some of their conditions and conclusions in a form that is easier to use.

-First let us declare some useful conditions that we will need, let $N$ be the complete ambient manifold which admits a conformal vector field $X$ on some open subset $U$ with conformal factor $phi$ which does not vanish on $U$.
-Consider the two conditions
+First let us declare some useful conditions that we will need, let $N$ be the complete ambient manifold which admits a conformal vector field $X$ on some open subset $U$ which does not vanish on that subset, with conformal factor $phi$.
+We will consider the following two conditions
 + The distribution $cal(D)(X) seq T U$ defined by $cal(D)(X)|_p = { v in T_p N | ip(v,X) = 0 }$ is integrable on the set $U$.
 + The integral surfaces of $cal(D)(X)$ are level sets of $(||X||)/phi$ wherever it is defined.

-These conditions are key to this method, they are vital to many of the identities that Li and Pan derived and used to get a handle on the normal flow they construct.
+These conditions are key to the success of this method, they are vital to many of the identities that Li and Pan derived and used to get a handle on the normal flow they construct.

 We will now start analysing the consequences of these conditions.
 #proposition[